-Green Public Procurement (GPP) is, according to the European Commission, a process whereby public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life cycle when compared to goods, services and works with the same primary function that would otherwise be procured.
+The programme herewith would like to encourage the project participants to make strategic use of public procurement, e.g. by applying Green Public Procurement (GPP) where public authorities seek to procure goods, services and works with a reduced environmental impact throughout their life cycle when compared to goods, services and works with the same primary function that would otherwise be procured.
+The Alpine Space EU project partner countries Austria, France, Germany, Italy and Slovenia have developed National Action Plans on sustainable procurement.
+More information on GPP in the European Union is available at the official website.